Lasso and probabilistic inequalities for multivariate point processes: Proofs

 Note that we have not at all used the explicit formula for $\phi$ above, which is obtainable and simple since the offspring distributions are Poisson.
 The only thing we needed was the fact that $\phi$ is defined in a neighborhood around 0, thus that the offspring distributions are sufficiently light-tailed.

-\subsubsection{Proof of Proposition \ref{momentsHawkes}}
+\subsubsection{Proof of Proposition \texorpdfstring{ \ref{momentsHawkes}}{2}}

 We use the cluster representation, and we note that any cluster with ancestral point in $[-n-1,-n]$ must have at least $n+1-\lceil A\rceil$ points in the cluster if any of the points are to fall in $[-A,0)$.
 This follows from the assumption that all the $h_{\ell}^{(m)}$-functions have support in $[0,1]$.
-With $\tilde{N}_{A, \ell}$ the number of points in $[-A,0)$ from a cluster with ancestral points of type $\ell$ we thus have the bound

-where $A_n$ is the number of ancestral points in $[-n-1,-n]$ of type $\ell$ and $W_{n,k}$ is the number of points in the respective clusters.
-Here the $A_n$'s and the $W_{n,k}$'s are all independent, the $A_n$'s are Poisson distributed with mean $\nu_{\ell}$ and the $W_{n,k}$'s are iid with the same distribution as $W$ in Lemma \ref{lem:expmoment}.
+With $\tilde{N}_{A, \ell}$ the number of points in $[-A,0)$ from a cluster with ancestral points of type $\ell$, we thus have the bound where $A_n$ is the number of ancestral points in $[-n-1,-n]$ of type $\ell$ and $W_{n,k}$ is the number of points in the respective clusters.
+Here the $A_n$'s and the $W_{n,k}$'s are all independent, the $A_n$'s are Poisson distributed with mean $\nu_{\ell}$ and the $W_{n,k}$'s are i.i.d. with the same distribution as $W$ in Lemma~\ref{lem:expmoment}.
 Moreover,

-which is finite for $|\vartheta_\ell|$ sufficiently small according to Lemma \ref{lem:expmoment}.
-Then we can compute an upper bound on the Laplace transform of $\tilde{N}_{A,\ell}$: